Steve Di Giorgio: Musical style and influences

 Within his genre, Di Giorgio is respected for his highly technical playing skills.
-He is also widely credited with being the first bassist to bring fretless bass playing into the heavy/extreme metal genre, and often plays bass by using his fingers, although he has been seen using a pick on certain songs.
-Di Giorgio has stated that his main influences as a bassist are Geddy Lee, Chris Squire, Geezer Butler, Steve Harris, Stanley Clarke, Jaco Pastorius, Billy Sheehan, Dave Pegg and Charles Meeks.
+He is also credited with being the first bassist to bring fretless bass playing into the heavy/extreme metal genre, and normally plays bass by using his fingers, although he has been seen using a pick on certain songs.
+Di Giorgio's influences include Geddy Lee, Chris Squire, Geezer Butler, Steve Harris, Stanley Clarke, Jaco Pastorius, Billy Sheehan, Dave Pegg and Charles Meeks.
+Di Giorgio explained the development of his playing style in 2017: "Working against what people consider comfortably normal, and swimming against the musical current from a young age has helped me stay out of the shadows as a bassist and as so many always still strive to keep it there.
+Fuck them."

 Personal life

 Di Giorgio has been married for years, and is the father of a daughter who was born in April 1994.
-The family currently resides in Oakland, California.
+The family currently resides in Antioch, California.

-In April 2020, Di Giorgio was diagnosed with COVID-19.
-He was the second member of Testament, following vocalist Chuck Billy, to have tested positive for the condition.

 Equipment

 Di Giorgio endorses Ibanez Guitars and primarily plays a number of different fretted and fretless BTB basses.
 He previously played two custom Mjolnir basses by Thor Bass; a custom made 5-string fretless model which he has converted to a 3-string and a custom-built 6 string fretless.
 He's also played custom ESP basses, mostly a F-series fretless 5-string bass in a dark green finish, but also uses a very unusual double-neck construction with a fretted and a fretless neck in one body.
 He currently uses an EBS Fafner head as his main sound, but has also used Ampeg and Randall in the past.